fourohfour/btcc-video-archive/About These Lists.md

 >[Uploader Name] [HD/SD] [Site] - Link

 Note that due to Google+ integration, a user's real name may show instead of their username on YouTube.
 Despite this, editors should strive to use the uploader's username in this list.

+## Uploaders

+Uploaders are listed in Uploaders.md and should be referred to in lists by the name given in Uploaders.md - where they are listed with their username and a link to their user page on their respective website.